-A Shorten Labor Government will establish a National Integrity Commission, to investigate allegations of serious corruption and restore the public’s trust in politics and the public service.
+A Shorten Labor Government will establish a National Integrity Commission to prevent, investigate and eliminate corruption inside the federal government and the public sector.

-The National Integrity Commission will be based upon the following seven design principles:
+The National Integrity Commission will adhere to the following seven design principles:

 In government, Labor will continue to consult with experts on the design details of the Commission.